 “The hope is that at first people get the system because the content feels more alive, and then they realize, ‘Oh I can design my characters faster and better in this system,'” Frayne said.
 “Then it’s this virtuous cycle of the designers creating new media for this system, and then people consuming that and enjoying it and learning from it.”

-The Looking Glass starts at $600 for the smaller version, but the price jumps up to $3,000 for the larger model.
-You’ll be able to nab them for deeply discounted prices through Kickstarter, which is simply where the company is taking its pre-orders.
-About a 100 units will ship in September, and the rest will follow in December.
+The Looking Glass starts at $600 for the smaller 8.9-inch version, but the price jumps up to $3,000 for the larger 15.6-inch model.
+Early adopters were able to grab them for deeply discounted prices through Kickstarter, with about 100 units shipped in September — while later orders will follow in December.
+If you didn’t grab the Kickstarter bargain in time, you can still grab a Looking Glass through Looking Glass Factory’s website, where the smaller model’s $600 price has been discounted to $499.